We are all perfectly flawed and exquisitely defective. And this makes each of us unique. That is why we are so amazing!

 The authentic hero is flawed.
 The genuine test of a champion is not whether he can triumph, but whether he can overcome obstacles – preferably of his own making – in order to triumph.

 ― Garth Stein

 We are indeed made entirely of flaws, but they are exquisite.
 This makes us perfect, or perfectly flawed.
 And, so we must view ourselves with our mind’s eye.
-Embracing our nature, we are able to see the value and beauty of who and what we are.
-In doing so we behold our inner beauty.
+Embracing our nature, we can see the value and beauty of who and what we are.
+In doing so, we behold our inner beauty.
 For beauty is in the eye of the beholder.